-You have probably heard about an Autoimmune Paleo (AIP) diet or someone may have even recommended this diet to you, but many people don’t really know what this diet is all about.
+You’ve probably heard about a Paleo Autoimmune Protocol (AIP) diet or someone may have even recommended this diet to you, but many people don’t really know what this diet is all about.
 Well, I have been on an AIP diet and can fill you in on what it’s really like to experience a diet like this.
 I hope that this article can shed some light for you.
 But first, I want to fill you in on what led me to this diet.

 This past year a friend of mine from nursing school died of cancer leaving behind her spouse and young children.
 This news hit me pretty hard especially since she was younger than me!

 This sad news contributed to one of my goals for 2017.
 I decided that I was going to actively improve the health of my family in 2017 like never before.
 This was after coming to the realization that me and my family were living a healthy lifestyle in the eyes of many, but there was a lot of room for improvement.
 I had to take it up a notch to get over the symptoms of an autoimmune disease I was experiencing.